MisanthropicBit/winmove.nvim/README.md

 #### **Q**: Why create this project?

-**A**: There are [already a few projects](#similar-projects) for moving windows but none of them suited me so I did the only rational thing a developer would do in this situtation and created my own plugin.
+**A**: There are [already a few projects](#similar-projects) for moving windows but none of them felt intuitive to me so I did the only rational thing a developer would do in this situation and created my own plugin.
+If any of the others suit your needs then by all means use them.

 ## Showcase